Pimelodidae: Distribution

-Many long-whiskered catfishes grow to be very large, including the piraiba, Brachyplatystoma filamentosum, reaching about 3 m in length.
-They have three pairs of barbels, with maxillary barbels that may reach the length of the fish's body.
-Like many other catfishes, their bodies lack scales.
-The adipose fin is well developed.

-Many species of Pimelodidae have juvenile forms that appear differently from their adult forms in color pattern, as well as body shape.
-Brachyplatystoma species have specialized pelagic young with greatly elongated barbels and fin filaments, and strongly ornamented pectoral spines.
-Other large pimelodids, such as Pseudoplatystoma, Sorubim, and Sorubimichthys, whose young inhabit vegetated, marginal waters, have distinctive cryptic coloration patterns and much enlarged caudal and pectoral fins.

 Ecology

-They are generally bottom-living fish, though some are pelagic and They do not guard their young.
+They are generally bottom-living fish, though a number of species are benthopelagic, and a few species, such as Parapimelodus, are thought to filter feed, straining water with their elongated close-set gill rakers.
+They do not guard their young.

 Relationship to humans

-Because of their large size in many species, pimelodids are an important food fish in South America.
-Many species have been hybridized through the use of hormones in an effort to get even larger fish.
+Because of their large size in many species, pimelodids are an important food fish in their native South America.
+Some species have been hybridized through the use of hormone-induced spawning in an effort to get even larger fish; one such example is the common Phractocephalus × Pseudoplatystoma hybrid, which is also bred as an ornamental.
 This same size factor also makes them very popular for sport fishing.

+In aquaria

 Pimelodids are a common addition to Amazonian-themed exhibits in zoos and public aquaria.
 Despite the looming danger of size in many species, pimelodids remain a popular home aquarium fish.
 Controversy exists over whether or not many of the larger species should be sold in the hobby because of their adult size.
 Also, some disagreement occurs over hybrids appearing in the hobby, as well.
 Many species are hardy and easy to take care of.
 However, it should be taken into consideration what other fish to house pimelodids with, as they do not hesitate to eat other fish that are small enough.